 1. The King James translation is seriously defective.

-2. The table contains numerous opportunities for correction or improvement by a totally perfect, or nearly so, divine translation of Isaiah.
+2. These tables contain numerous opportunities for correction or improvement by a totally or nearly perfect, divine translation of Isaiah.

 This is the end of a reduced version of a longer study of the variants.